-- 1 An operating licence is granted if the following conditions are met: - a. the applicant is the owner of the nuclear installation in question; - all provisions pertaining to the general licence and construction licence have been met; - c. protection of humans and the environment is ensured;
+- An operating licence is granted if the following conditions are met: - a. the applicant is the owner of the nuclear installation in question; - b. all provisions pertaining to the general licence and construction licence have been met: - c. protection of humans and the environment is ensured; - d. the installation and planned type of operation meet the relevant nuclear safety and security requirements; - e. the requirements on personnel and organisation can be met; - f. appropriate measures have been prepared to secure quality assurance for all activities to be carried out within the installation: - g. appropriate measures for dealing with emergencies have been prepared; - the prescribed insurance cover exists in accordance with the Nuclear Energy Liability Act of 18 March 1983.

-3 For installations that are not subject to a general licence, the requirements cited in Article 13 paragraph 1 letters d-f and paragraph 2 also apply.

-2 The Department shall specify a deadline for the commencement of construction work.
-It may extend this deadline in certain justified cases.

-d. the installation and planned type of operation meet the relevant nuclear safety and security requirements;

-- e. the requirements on personnel and organisation can be met; - f. appropriate measures have been prepared to secure quality assurance for all activities to be carried out within the installation; - g. appropriate measures for dealing with emergencies have been prepared; - h. the prescribed insurance cover exists in accordance with the Nuclear Energy Liability Act of 18 March 19836. - 2 The operating licence may be granted at the same time as the construction licence if the requirements for safe operation can be assessed conclusively at the time of application. - 3 The owner of a nuclear reactor may store nuclear materials in its installation before an operating licence has been granted, as long as it obtains a licence for this purpose from the Department.
+The operating licence may be granted at the same time as the construction licence if the requirements for safe operation can be assessed conclusively at the time of application.

+The owner of a nuclear reactor may store nuclear materials in its installation before an operating licence has been granted, as long as it obtains a licence for this purpose from the Department.
 Articles 20 to 24 apply analogously to this licence.